 Women: This phase follows just after menstruation.
 It's called the follicular phase because your pituitary gland releases a hormone called follicle stimulating hormone, which stimulates the follicles in your ovaries to mature.
 These contain your eggs.

 During this week, your estrogen and testosterone levels will rise.
-This will bring a boost in your energy and will improve your mood.
+This may bring a boost in your energy and improve your mood.
 Your confidence will rise and you may find yourself more extroverted and willing to take risks.
 Testosterone also enhances your libido.